tjko/pico-lfs/README.md

 ```
 /* Initialize LFS configuration.
-This allocates memory for the
+   This dynamically allocates memory for the configuration.
-   the configuration. pico_lfs_destroy() can be used to free
-   the configuration if needed.

    Parameters: